 The king advanced towards London but he was stopped at Turnham Green on 13 November 1642.

-Then, in September 1643, the parliamentarians persuaded the Scots to intervene on their behalf by promising to make England Presbyterian (a Presbyterian church is one organised without bishops).
+Then, in September 1643, the parliamentarians persuaded the Scots to intervene on their behalf by promising to make England Presbyterian (a Presbyterian church is one organized without bishops).
 A Scottish army entered England in January 1644.

 The parliamentarians then decided to reform their army.
 In December 1644 they passed the Self Denying Ordinance, which stated that all MPs (except Oliver Cromwell and his son-in-law Henry Ireton) must give up their commands.
 Early in 1645 parliamentary forces were reorganized and became the New Model Army.

 Afterwards the parliamentarians slowly gathered strength.
 Finally, in May 1646 the king surrendered to the Scots.

 Meanwhile following civil war radical ideas flourished.
 In November 1646 a man named John Lilburne, one of a group of radicals called the Levellers published a tract called London's Liberty in Chains.
 He demanded a republic and the abolition of the House of Lords.
-He also said that all men should be allowed to vote and their should be religious freedom.
+He also said that all men should be allowed to vote and there should be religious freedom.

 Meanwhile in December 1647 Charles made a secret agreement with the Scots.
 They agreed to invade England on his behalf.
 However Oliver Cromwell crushed an army of Scots and English royalists at Preston.